 I'm an award-winning science journalist and multimedia producer based in New York City.
 My work has been featured in The Best American Science and Nature Writing; in 2016, I received the Grimme Online Award and the European Newspaper Award for a multimedia project I produced for the Frankfurter Allgemeine Zeitung that was the first journalistic project that used frequency spectrograms to visualize sound on a large scale.
 The project was also longlisted for the Nannen Preis in the category "Web-Reportage."
-This year's nominations are for the GOLDENE KAMERA Digital Award, the acatech PUNKT award, and the Georg von Holzbrinck science journalism award, and in 2018, I was named Journalist in Residence at HITS Heidelberg for 2019.
+2017 nominations were for the GOLDENE KAMERA Digital Award, the acatech PUNKT award, and the Georg von Holzbrinck science journalism award, and in 2018, I was named Journalist in Residence at HITS Heidelberg for 2019.

 I've extensively covered HIV vaccine research, infectious diseases and global health from all over the world including India, Africa, China, Southeast Asia, South America, and Europe.